 Finally, more than 40 minutes after the first transmission, the Office of Civil Defense sent a cancellation message with the right code word—“impish”—to broadcasters.
 The first major test, and failure, of the Emergency Broadcast System was over.
 Programming resumed and the American people breathed a sigh of relief.

-The Office of Civil Defense explained that an operator at Cheyenne Mountain, W.S.
+The Office of Civil Defense explained that an operator at the Cheyenne Mountain Complex, W.S.
 Eberhardt, had simply put in the wrong tape.
 Broadcasters were furious.
 “The whole darn [system] won’t work,” one station worker told UPI.
 “They could’ve been dropping H-bombs on us.”

 The public was angry, too.
 It was clear that the nation’s first-line communications system wasn’t as robust as it seemed.
 “Could similar ‘human error’—here or in the Soviet Union—send American or Soviet weapons into action?” asked The New York Times, slamming “incompetence and unpreparedness at every link of this vital chain.”